DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 ![05](/Pictures/Digital Forensics/Drug Dealer Case/05.png)

-4.For the **second question**, if we want to lock and recover the `JPG` file we should find the Hex signature of `JPG` file which is `FF D8`.
+4.For the **second question**, if we want to locate and recover the `JPG` file we should find the Hex signature of `JPG` file which is `FF D8`.
 We can locate the beginning of jpg file and also it is very easy to find the end of Hex value.<br>By finishing the searching for Hex signature, you can find the beginning location should be `00009200`.
 By scrolling down the Hex file, we can find `pw = goodtimes` which is located at the line of `0000CF20`.
 Because `50 4B` is the Hex signature for `DOCX PPTX XLSX`, we can konw that `0000CFF0` is the end of `JPG` file.
 Then, we save the Hex value file as the `JPG` file.

 ![06](/Pictures/Digital Forensics/Drug Dealer Case/06.jpg)